EricRovell/photo-companion/src/packages/lights-schedule/README.md

 ## API

-To create a provider, use a constructor function and pass a supported city as the only paramater:
+To create a provider, use a constructor function and pass a supported city as the only parameter:

 ```ts
 import { initLightsProvider } from "lights-schedule";